neimanpinchas/reflaxe_go/README.md

 # Reflaxe/Golang

-A compiler that compiles Haxe code into Golang. using reflaxe (link needed)
+A compiler that compiles Haxe code into Golang. using reflaxe (https://github.com/RobertBorghese/reflaxe)

 # Alternative name
 Once mature enough and eaisier to write then ancient golang: Go-sharp, I think the go world (at least myself) is more thirsty for additional syntax, than haxe for a better targets.